mrnosilrub/TX-Well-Lookup/data/README.md

 2. Draft ETL interfaces for SDR and GWDB loaders.
 3. Keep this layer decoupled from runtime until DB/API are introduced (Sprint 3+).

+## Current Fixtures

+- `fixtures/wells_stub.json` — Canonical stub used by the web stub endpoint and the API stub to ensure consistent results across layers.